emanuelmfonseca/sequencing-migration/README.md

 ## Pipeline Overview
 The pipeline processes simulated sequencing data by performing primary and secondary analysis stages, including demultiplexing, alignment, and variant calling.

+### Primary Analysis

+The primary analysis focuses on the initial steps of preparing the data.
+This phase is crucial because it ensures that we generate high-quality datasets, including trimmed reads and assessments for adapter sequences.
+By establishing these initial steps, we improve the quality of the subsequent analysis.

+- **Generate SNP Matrices**
+    - The first step involves running a demographic simulation script to create SNP matrices for multiple weekly runs.
+This simulates genetic variation based on input demographic parameters.

+- **Generate Genomes**
+    - In this stage, reference and individual genomes are generated from the SNP matrices.
+This involves using another simulation script to produce FASTA files for each weekly run, creating both reference genomes and individual genomes for the specified number of samples.

+- **Concatenate Individual Genomes**
+    - Individual genome FASTA files are concatenated into multi-FASTA files for each weekly run.
+This prepares the data for generating reads in the next step.

+- **Simulate Reads**
+-    The multi-FASTA genomes are used to generate simulated FASTQ files (R1 and R2) using the InSilicoSeq tool.
+This step simulates sequencing reads for the genome.

+- **Quality Assessment of Raw Reads**
+    - FastQC reports are generated for the simulated FASTQ files to assess the quality of the sequencing data.

+- **Trimming Reads**
+    - Trimmomatic is utilized to trim the raw FASTQ files to remove low-quality bases and adapter sequences, producing cleaned FASTQ files.

+- **Quality Assessment of Trimmed Reads**
+    - FastQC reports are generated again for the trimmed reads to evaluate the quality after trimming.

+- **Demultiplexing**
+    - The trimmed FASTQ files are demultiplexed into sample-specific files based on predefined patterns, allowing for separate analysis of each sample's reads.

-### Stages:
+### Secondary Analysis

-1. **Primary Analysis**: Demultiplexes raw FASTQ files.
-2. **Secondary Analysis**: Aligns reads to a reference genome and calls variants.
+The secondary analysis begins with indexing the reference genome, which organizes it for efficient access.
+This allows individual sample reads to be mapped to the reference genome, aligning their sequences accurately.
+Once the reads are aligned, genetic variants can be identified by comparing the sample data to the reference, enabling detailed analysis of genetic differences within the dataset.

+- **Index Reference Genome**
+    - The reference genome is indexed using BWA to prepare for alignment.
+This step includes generating necessary auxiliary files (like the FASTA index and sequence dictionary).

+- **Align Reads**
+    - The demultiplexed FASTQ files are aligned to the reference genome using BWA.
+The results are stored in SAM and BAM formats, with sorting and duplicate marking performed for each sample.

+- **Variant Calling**
+    - GATK's HaplotypeCaller is used for variant calling on the aligned BAM files, producing GVCF files for each sample.

+- **Combine GVCFs and Genotype**
+    - GVCF files from all samples are combined, and GATK's GenotypeGVCFs is run for final variant calling, resulting in a comprehensive VCF file for the weekly run.

 ## Input Data
-The input data for this pipeline comes from **simulations** of genomic sequencing processes.
+The input data for this pipeline is automatically generated from simulations of genomic sequencing processes, requiring no external input.

-- **Simulated Data**: FASTQ files generated from simulations.
-- **Reference Genome**: Reference genome in FASTA format.

-### Example input:
-- `data/genome-simulations/genomes_1/fastq/genome_1_R1.fastq`
-- `data/genome-simulations/genomes_1/fasta/reference_genome_1.fasta`

 ## Usage

-### Step-by-Step Instructions
-1. **Edit Configuration File**:
+**Edit Configuration File**
-   Modify the `config.yaml` file to specify the input files and paths:
+   Modify the `config.yaml` file to define the necessary paths and key parameters:

    #### Main Parameters
-- working_directory: "/path/to/github_folder"  # Specify the full path to the working directory for your project
+      - working_directory: Specify the full path to the working directory for your project
-- weekly_runs: Number of independent genomic runs to perform each week
+      - weekly_runs: Number of independent genomic runs to perform
       - nsamples: Number of individuals (samples) processed in each run
       - ncpus: Number of available CPU cores for parallel processing

 2. **Run the Pipeline**:
    To execute the pipeline, run the following command: